Home Page

 S W 576 - Found Integrative Seminar I. 1 Credit.

-Prereq., admission to MSW program.
+Restricted to students in the Master of Social Work program.
 Seminar accompanying first semester foundation practicum in which students discuss experience with goal of integrating theory and practice.
 Level: Graduate

 S W 577 - Found Integrative Seminar II.
 1 Credit.

-Prereq., admission to MSW program, S W 505, S W 587.
+Prereq., S W 505 and S W 587.
+Restricted to students in the Master of Social Work program.
 Seminar accompanying second semester foundation practicum in which students discuss experience with goal of integrating theory and practice.
 Level: Graduate

 S W 578 - Advanced Seminar I. 1 Credit.